kwobny/lithium-library/readme.md

     Used for development of next version.
     Can contain anything regardless of if it compiles or works.
 In other words, this branch can be unstable.

+3. Code main (`code-main`)
+    This branch is the main branch for the code once the first set of documentation for the code is made.
+See the "Documentation" section for more information.

 ### Tags

 Tags can be used to document different versions/releases of the library.
 When using them in this manner, the tags should follow the **semver** format.